carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     - Require `imgpkg` to decode this information from the Bundle

   In summary, we believe that this could help the users find the OCI Images and provide other helpful information about the Bundle.
-Nevertheless, the first con feels like we are not helping a big group of our users.
+The first con is one of the problems that this proposal is trying to solve, because of that we decided that this would not be a good approach.

 - Tagging with origin Registry and Repository each OCI Image and copy OCI Images to the Bundle Repository